 Look closely and you can see the faint remnants of frescoes on the walls, in addition to numerous crosses inscribed on the rockface.

 The Armenians, in fact, were here until quite recently.
 The entire Eski Van area was once a bustling, densely populated town filled with shops, houses and roads.
 It was also two-thirds Armenian.

 Sadly, it was completely razed to the ground in the early 20th century – just one of many events of what we now call the Armenian Genocide.

 The area is also home to a number of old mosques which range from the 12th-16th centuries.
 Of special note is the Ulu Cami.
 It was likely built in the 1100s by the Alat-Shahs, a group of Turcomans who controlled the region after the Byzantine defeat at the Battle of Manizkert.

 Its circular minaret has amazingly withstood all the turmoil and natural disasters of the past millennium.
-Elsewhere in the area, meanwhile, the 16th-century Husrev Pasha Cami has recently been restored.
+Elsewhere in the area, meanwhile, is the 16th-century Husrev Pasha Cami which has recently been restored.

 As mentioned, Van Castle was occupied by the Achaemenid Persians following the decline of the Urartians.
 And from Eski Van, you can see an inscription on the rockface left by legendary monarch Xerxes the Great in the 5th century BC.

 While the inscription was entirely written in the cuneiform script, there are actually three languages here: Persian, Babylonian and Elamite.